farghul/bowerbird/README.md

 Login information to download update packages. -- ***premium content only*** --

-An `env.json` file containing your API URL and Basic token to enable authorized querying, and a `bundle.json` file containing everything needed to aquire the Premium plugin update files (see `jsons` folder for reference).
+An selection of `json` files to enable authorized querying, and everything needed to aquire the Premium plugin update files (see `jsons` folder for reference).

 ## Function

 Bowerbird searches the targeted Jira API for tickets marked as **"New"** (aka ToDo), and filtered with labels such as *wordpress-plugin*.
-It then gathers the qualifying candidates and runs a series of `composer require` commands on the ***composer.json*** file and pushes the updates to a designated test branch.
-Additional steps such as downloading update files and version tagging may be performed for premium or in-house content prior to the push.
+It then gathers the qualifying candidates and runs a series of `composer require` commands on the ***composer.json*** file and pushes the updates to a designated branch.
+Additional steps such as downloading update files and version tagging may be performed for premium content prior to the push.

 ## Build